WEbuilding

 A Preschool in San Antonio de Sonomoro

 This project consists of the construction of a new preschool in the indigenous community of San Antonio de Sonomoro to replace the dilapidated preschool.
-It was designed and is being built with the extensive participation of the community.
-The new building will serve the sixty eight children plus the staff currently using the old facilities.
+It was designed and built with the extensive participation of the community.
+The new building serves the sixty eight children plus the staff.

 Context